-If you’re looking for a bite to eat that will change your life, head to some of the restaurants owned by the celebrity chefs of Southwest Ontario for their world famous dishes.
+If you’re looking for a bite to eat that will open your eyes to local flavours, head to some of the restaurants owned by the star chefs of Southwest Ontario for their well-known dishes.

 Dan Megna from Twisted Lemon

 Dan Megna and his wife moved to Cayuga to build a business, community, and raise their family.
 Dan is a graduate of the Humber College Culinary Program, and has cooked in some of Ontario’s best kitchens including North 44, Oliver’s of Oakville, Rosewood Bistro, and the Metropolitan Hotel.
 Dan is well known for his experimental and renowned food classes.
 His menu is stuffed with full flavours and freshness.
 By starting with the source, Dan gives his guests the best quality product that he can possibly provide: “Twisted Lemon has become more of a philosophy now: that good food and good service in a warm, welcoming environment should be accessible to everyone” (Dan Megna).
 Ultimately, Dan and the rest of the team at Twisted Lemon pour their heart and soul into every dish so that their guests can separate themselves from their everyday and relish in a home cooked meal.